matter-labs/tutorials/TUTORIAL.md

 resetTime:  1673529801
 Tx would fail due to apx  X  mins difference in timestamp between resetTime and l1 batch
 ```
-In this case, the transaction wasn't triggered to avoid an unnecessary error due to the delay in the timestamp of L1 batch.
-Please try running the script again after more than 5-10 minutes.
+In the latter case, the transaction wasn't triggered to avoid an unnecessary error due to the delay in the L1 batch timestamp.
+Then, please try running the script again after more than 5-10 minutes.

 Note: `X mins difference` above doesn't indicate that the transaction will be sent and successful after X mins.
 Rather, it can only be sent when the timestamp update occurs to the latest L1 batch and probably succeed if its timestamp is bigger than `resetTime`.